REMEMBER: This is the COMPLETE Guide to Syma X1 Quadcopter! Photos, Videos and User Feedback INCLUDED! These Tips Helped Over 7,000 Readers!

 Just about every part of the quadcopter can be replaced, and most parts are inexpensive.
 If you’re a beginner, there’s a good chance that you’ll crash your copter quite a few times before you get the hang of flying.

-While the aircraft is highly durable, parts will likely become damaged or broken after multiple crashes.
 Knowing that you can purchase replacement parts at an affordable price will give you peace of mind in knowing that your device will last more than a few days or weeks.

 Awesome User Review